nguyenminhphi-2003/windsor-plaza/README.md

 # windsor-plaza
-A project cloning the Windsor Plaza Hotel website using Express library.
+A fullstack project cloning the Windsor Plaza Hotel.